 The most important first step is to blog about something both you and your partner actually care about.

 “Find a subject you care about and which you in your heart you feel others should care about,” said Kurt Vonnegut.
 “It is this genuine caring, not your games with language, which will be the most compelling and seductive element in your style.”

 If you’re embarking on a blog partnership, make sure you’re writing about a topic that both you and your co-blogger care about!
 This is key to starting and sustaining a healthy, long-lasting, successful blog.
-And if you’re hoping to be a wealthy blogger, click on Internet Riches: The Simple Money-Making Secrets of Online Millionaires.

-Blog Partnerships – Things to Consider Before Co-Blogging With Another Writer
+What to Consider Before Co-Blogging With Another Writer

 Consider your blog partner carefully.
-Are they an experience web writer or blogger?
+Are they an experienced web writer or blogger?
 Do they understand search engine optimization, blog marketing, networking, Twitter for writers, WordPress basics, and writing for online readers?
 Do they have time to commit to a regular blog post schedule?
 Are they dependable, and can you envision working with them for years?
 Before you co-blog with another writer, make sure you’ve at least thought through these questions.
 Even better: talk about these questions with your potential blog partner.

 Figure out what both writers bring to the partnership.
 What unique skills or talents do you bring to the table?
 And what about your co-blogger – what does he or she offer?
 Try and be as specific as possible about your roles.
 For example, your co-blogger could be responsible for maintaining the blog’s plugins and database backups, while you focus on responding to comments and chatting on forums.
 The idea is to find and express your unique strengths and capabilities.